HabanaAI/Model-References/PyTorch/computer_vision/detection/mlcommons/SSD/ssd/README.md

 | Gaudi2  | 1.10.0             | 2.0.1          | Training |

 ## Changelog
+### 1.11.0
+ - Dynamic Shapes will be enabled by default in future releases.
+It is now enabled in training script as a temporary solution
+### 1.10.0
+ - Enabled dynamic shapes
 ### 1.9.0
  - Enable usage of PyTorch autocast
  - Disabled dynamic shapes